-- A. This is an Agreement in which the County of Solano, hereafter referred to as the Contractor shall provide "Veteran Mental Health Outreach Services", as specified within Exhibit A-1, in accordance with the Mental Health Services Act (Proposition 63), for the California Department of Veterans Affairs, (CalVet). - B. Provider must be able to perform the tasks associated with providing services under the scope of their license.
-Contractor will provide services in accordance with federal and state laws and regulations and CalVet policies. - C. The Contractor is not authorized to deliver or commence performance of services as described in the agreement until written approval has been obtained from CalVet Contract Manager and the Contractor has received an executed contract from CalVet.
-Any delivery or performance of service commenced prior to the Contractor obtaining all written approvals shall be considered voluntary on the part of the Contractor.
+- A. The County of Solano (Contractor) shall provide "Veteran Mental Health Outreach Services", as specified in Exhibit A-1, in accordance with the Mental Health Services Act (Proposition 63), for the California Department of Veterans Affairs, (CalVet). - B. Provider must be able to perform the tasks associated with providing services under the scope of their license.
+Contractor will provide services in accordance with federal and state laws and regulations and CalVet policies. - C. The Contractor is not authorized to deliver or commence services until written approval has been obtained from CalVet Contract Manager and the Contractor has received an executed contract from CalVet.
+Any delivery or service commenced prior to the Contractor obtaining all written approvals shall be considered voluntary on the part of the Contractor.